 Another point is to take the time to understand how to get the most out of your collaboration software, because even learning keyboard shortcuts and where things go can save up to an hour per day.
 I highly recommend checking out Carl's talk to hear how he set himself up as a fully remote team member and how it's the best he's felt in his whole work career.

-Rebecca and Skelly work in NYC and Washington, and suggest putting structures in place that force human to human interaction, albeit virtually.
+Skelly works in NYC and Washington, and suggest putting structures in place that force human to human interaction, albeit virtually.

 Adam who works in Adelaide Australia, says he needs to make sure he needs to get up and about and get active, even outside of the house, at least twice a day.